UPennBJPrager/CNT_Research_Template/README.md

 ### Conda

 #### Creation
-conda create --name myenv **where myenv is the name of the environment you wish to create**
+> conda create --name myenv

+where myenv is the name of the environment you wish to create.

 #### Listing environments
 conda env list